thinknoack/wwbb/README.md

 This will get you setup with a vagrant environment.

-clone this repo and run vagrant up.
+clone this repo and run
+`vagrant up`
+`vagrant ssh`

+and cd /server/htdocs

 create a database